Symposium

 Discover the journey of Sauvignon Blanc.
 From its bold, zesty origins to the refined, complex expressions of today, explore how this iconic varietal has evolved across cool climate regions, winemaking styles, and aging techniques.
 Taste the past, present, and future of Sauvignon Blanc in a guided exploration.

-Hosted by: Ivan Sutherland, Jules Taylor and Frank Benkwitz
+Hosted by: Ivan Sutherland Owner, Dog Point Vineyard, Jules Taylor Owner & Winemaker, Jules Taylor Wines and Frank Benkwitz

 Facilitated by: Helen Morrison